Hiru1003/Mood-Menders/README.md

 # Mood-Menders
+A mental health tracking app
-We are Software Engineering undergraduates from NSBM Green University who are focusing on developing an innovative app specially for university undergraduates.
-For this project we mainly focusing on Fluuter and Firebase to make alive our app.
+We are software engineering undergraduates from NSBM Green University who are focusing on developing an innovative app.
+This is especially for university undergraduates who are struggling with mental issues.
+For this project, we are mainly focusing on Flutter and Firebase to make our app alive.